Princess Juliana International Airport: Foundation and early years

+Development since 2010

 In July 2016, KLM announced that, starting in October, it would serve the airport with direct flights from Amsterdam instead of the triangle route via Curaçao.
 The previous triangle route used a Boeing 747.
 The new direct route would use an Airbus A330.
 This change ended the airport's last regularly scheduled Boeing 747 service.
 The 747 made its last appearance at the airport on 28 October 2016.
 Maho Beach was almost completely covered with tourists and plane-spotters who came to witness the last landing and departure of the aircraft.
-In September 2017 it did make a brief return in the aftermath of Hurricane Irma, operating some relief flights.
+In September 2017, the 747 did make a brief comeback in the aftermath of Hurricane Irma, operating some relief flights.
 At the same time KLM announced the return of the triangle route via Curaçao, this time however operated by an Airbus A330.
-In September 2018, KLM officials confirmed that they hope to resume direct flights between Amsterdam and St. Maarten by November 2019.
+In September 2018, KLM officials confirmed that they hoped to resume direct flights between Amsterdam and St. Maarten by November 2019.

 On 6 September 2017, the airport suffered significant damage when Hurricane Irma struck the island as a Category 5 hurricane.
 Video from a Dutch military helicopter showed the roof had been blown off the terminal, the jetways were damaged, and there was a significant amount of sand (blown through the fences from Simpson Bay Beach) and flooding on the runway.
 The airport reopened on 10 October 2017 using temporary facilities while repair work commenced.
 Pavilions were in use during reconstruction of the main terminal.
-It was hoped to move the airport's departure and arrival operations into the ground floor of the main terminal building by November.
 In December 2018, temporary arrival and departure facilities opened within the first level of the terminal building.
-The entire upper floor of the terminal and the four jet-bridges remain temporarily out of commission.
+The entire upper floor of the terminal and the four jet-bridges were out of commission until November 2023.
+The reconstructed check-in area opened in January 2024.
+On 15 October 2024 the new arrival hall has been reopened featuring improved baggage handling systems, streamlined immigration and customs processes.
+Reconstruction of the terminal was completed by Ballast Nedam.